New York City blackout of 1977

 The New York City blackout of 1977 was an electricity blackout that affected most of New York City on July 13–14, 1977.
-The only unaffected neighborhoods in the city were in southern Queens (including neighborhoods of the Rockaways), which were part of the Long Island Lighting Company system, as well as the Pratt Institute campus in Brooklyn, and a few other large apartment and commercial complexes that operated their own historic power generators.
+The only unaffected neighborhoods in the city were in southern Queens (including neighborhoods of the Rockaways), which were part of the Long Island Lighting Company system, as well as the Pratt Institute campus in Brooklyn, and a few other large apartment and commercial complexes that operated their own power generators.

 Unlike other blackouts that affected the region, namely the Northeast blackouts of 1965 and 2003, the 1977 blackout was confined to New York City and its immediate surrounding areas.
 The 1977 blackout also resulted in citywide looting and other criminal activity, including arson, unlike the 1965 and 2003 blackouts.

 Prelude

 Lightning damage

-The events leading up to the blackout began on July 13 at 8:34 p.m.
+The events leading up to the blackout began on July 13, 1977 at 8:34 p.m.
 EDT on Wednesday, with a lightning strike at Buchanan South, a substation on the Hudson River, tripping two circuit breakers in Buchanan, New York.
 The Buchanan South substation converted the 345,000 volts of electricity originating from the 900 MW Indian Point nuclear generating station to lower voltage for commercial use.
 A loose locking nut combined with a slow-acting upgrade cycle prevented the breaker from reclosing and allowing power to flow again.

-A second lightning strike caused the loss of two 345 kV transmission lines, subsequent reclose of only one of the lines, and the loss of power from the nuclear plant at Indian Point.
+A second lightning strike caused the loss of two 345 kV transmission lines, the subsequent reclose of only one of the lines, and the loss of power from the nuclear plant at Indian Point.
 As a result of the strikes, two other major transmission lines became overloaded.
 Per procedure, Consolidated Edison, the power provider for New York City and some of Westchester County, tried to bring a fast-start generating station online at 8:45 p.m.
 EDT; however, no one was manning the station, and the remote start failed.

-At 8:55 p.m., there was another lightning strike at the Sprain Brook substation in Yonkers, which took out two additional critical transmission lines.
-As before, only one of the lines was automatically returned to service.
-This outage of lines from the substation caused the remaining lines to exceed the long-term operating limits of their capacity.
-After this last failure, Con Edison had to manually reduce the loading on another local generator at their East River facility, due to problems at the plant.
-This made an already dire situation even worse.
+Other, manned plants successfully started, but several had removed some of their turbines from service for routine maintenance and could not provide their rated load.